leek/terraform-aws-laravel/README.md

 - Reduced memory usage per request
 - Better for high-traffic applications

+> [!IMPORTANT]
-**Important:** Ensure your Laravel application is installed with the Octane package and is compatible with Octane (no global state, stateless services).
+> Ensure your Laravel application is installed with the Octane package and is compatible with Octane (no global state, stateless services).
 See [Laravel Octane documentation](https://laravel.com/docs/octane) for details.

 ### Minimal Configuration